 This is the analysis.
 Let’s have a look at the very end of the presentation.
 Is there something interesting from the hashes list that was discovered?

 Absolutely.
 We’ve got 75 as a number of hashes checked.
 We’ve got duration, and also we’ve got information about that particular finding over here.
 What was running is Mimikatz and currently, 33 of 57 different types of antivirus engine providers said that this is probably something not cool.
 Here we’ve got information about what that was.

 We have analyzed three tools today.
 One is used to export Sysmon configuration so that you can play with it later on.
 If you update the configuration several times, then basically it’ll be great if you had the final file somewhere.
 You can also use it as a backup.
 Another tool that we used was the one that allowed us to export and play with hashes.
 You can also do it in many different ways.
 You can even use logparser on the top of your EVTX file.
 There is a logparser -I column EVT option to play with the EVTX files.
 You can use, as well, some other parser to extract MD5s, for example, so the hashes, or you can use our tool.
 Another one is the CQSysmonNetAnalyzer which is, to be sincere, my favorite.
-It allows us to export different type of network related events.
+It allows us to export different types of network-related events.
 In terms of external tools, we have used the Virustotalchecker.exe, which is a free tool downloadable from the Internet.